gotlougit/arti-sample-projects/README.md

 to run the program.
 It will automatically fetch dependencies and compile the program.

 Right now, it only downloads a specific Linux build of the Tor Browser Bundle as a file "download".

-## Use of Unsafe

-Unsafe is used to directly use memmap2, which will aid in writing to random offsets of the file.
-While this is undesirable, for prototyping purposes this has been kept in the code, and investigation into a safer alternative is highly desired.